Nia-Cao/emmVRC-Server/README.md

     User and avatar checks to prevent creation of random accounts and insertion of bad avatar data

 More to come plus code when the basic core features are implemented.

+Future plans may include RemodCE support too using the same DB.
+REDIS support could also be added although for a personal server that seems a bit overkill.